 9) Active Listening

-This means being able to hear/see things beyond your point of view and checking your own understanding of things.
-Successful Principals intentionally focus on listening and understanding things from another person’s perspective.
+School administrators listening actively means being able to hear/see things beyond their point of view and checking their own understanding or biases.
+Successful principals intentionally focus on listening and understanding things from another person’s perspective.
 Active listening is one of the best skills that a principal can cultivate and use.

 8) Priority Management